 What does CodeSignal do?

 CodeSignal provides challenges and assessments in a real-world coding environment.
-Originally called CodeFights, the program was created to let developers compete against each other in short coding challenges.
-They began creating company-sponsored “bots”, like UberBot, where users could fight each other with their code while Uber engineers recruited from the group.
+When they first started out, developers competed against each other in short coding challenges.
+Then, they created company-sponsored “bots”, like UberBot, where users could fight each other with their code while Uber engineers recruited from the group.

 Who is CodeSignal for?

 Software engineers who want to keep their technical skills sharp in a variety of languages and programs can benefit from the CodeSignal interview practice problems.
 They have 1,000+ different coding tasks that range in difficulty, topic, and theme.
 Plus, those who are looking to take Certified Assessments and use them for their applications can give themselves an added boost against their peers.

 Software engineers with little to no experience would not do well on CodeSignal.
 This is because most of the challenges require background knowledge of the language or program.
 Plus, they do not offer tutorials or instructions.